Athenaeum Research Fellow, Lecturer in Composition

 Canadian-born, Scotland-based composer Emily Doolittle grew up in Halifax Nova Scotia and was educated at Dalhousie University, the Koninklijk Conservatorium in the Hague, Indiana University and Princeton University.
 From 2008-2015 she was Assistant/Associate Professor of Composition and Theory at Cornish College of the Arts.
-She now lives in Glasgow, UK, where she is an Athenaeum Research Fellow at the Royal Conservatoire of Scotland.
+She now lives in Glasgow, UK, where she is an Athenaeum Research Fellow and Lecturer in Composition at the Royal Conservatoire of Scotland.

-She has written for such ensembles as Orchestre Métropolitain (Montreal), Tafelmusik Baroque Orchestra (Toronto), Symphony Nova Scotia, the Vancouver Island Symphony, Ensemble Contemporain de Montréal, the Motion Ensemble and Paragon, and such soloists as sopranos Suzie LeBlanc, Janice Jackson, Patricia Green and Helen Pridmore, pianist Rachel Iwaasa, violinist Annette-Barbara Vogel, viola d'amorist Thomas Georgi and viola da gambist Karin Preslmayr.
+Emily Doolittle has written for such ensembles as the Vancouver Symphony, Orchestre Métropolitain (Montreal), Tafelmusik Baroque Orchestra (Toronto), Symphony Nova Scotia, the Vancouver Island Symphony, Ensemble Contemporain de Montréal, the Kapten Trio, the Motion Ensemble and Paragon, and such soloists as sopranos Suzie LeBlanc, Janice Jackson, Patricia Green and Helen Pridmore, pianist Rachel Iwaasa, violinist Annette-Barbara Vogel, viola d'amorist Thomas Georgi and viola da gambist Karin Preslmayr.

 Emily Doolittle has an ongoing research interest in zoomusicology, the study of the relationship between human music and animal songs.
 She recently spent 3 months as composer-in-residence at the Max Planck Institute for Ornithology in Seewiesen, Germany.
-Other interests include the traditional music of various cultures, community music-making, and music as a vehicle for social change, music and gender, and creativity and parenthood.
+Other interests include the traditional music of various cultures, community music-making, music as a vehicle for social change, music and gender, and creativity and parenthood.